Spacearth-NAV/metrics-lib/README.md

 from spacearth.metrics import MetricServer

-# create the server, add some fixed labels
+# create the server.
+The first param is the backend to use ["aws", "prometheus", "noop"], then add some fixed labels
+# When you use prometheus, you can also specify a port with a keyword argument [port=9090], default is 8080
 metric_server = MetricServer.create_server("aws", "custom", {"environment": "development"})

 # increment counters